Wednesday, September 10, 2008

 Eliza Dryer

 "On the Rise is everything a woman needs to get her identity back," one guest says.
 "They accept us as we are," another adds.
 I frantically scribble down their words, nodding.
 My visit to On the Rise is as comfortable as I've ever been and probably ever will be in a room full of strangers.
 On the Rise may be a social service provider, but it feels more like a house full of friends, sisters and mothers.
-"Coming here -- it's like going to your own house
+"Coming here -- it's like going to your own house," one woman says.

 Voices from the Street: 911: Hello, This is the USA Calling